-In November 2021 we received notice of partial termination in the U.S. of our license agreement with Janssen in respect of INVEGA SUSTENNA, INVEGA TRINZA, and INVEGA HAFYERA, pursuant to which Janssen received access and rights to Alkermes' small particle pharmaceutical compound technology, known as NanoCrystal Technology.
-This partial termination became effective in February 2022.
-In April 2022, we commenced binding arbitration proceedings related to, among other things, Janssen's partial termination of the license agreement in the U.S. and Janssen's royalty and other obligations under the agreement.
-For additional information regarding the arbitration proceedings with Janssen, see Note 19, Commitments and Contingent Liabilities in the "Notes to Consolidated Financial Statements" in this Directors' Report and for information about risks relating to this notice of partial termination and our collaborative arrangements more broadly, see the section entitled "Principal Risks" in this Directors' Report and specifically that section entitled "We rely heavily on our licensees are not effective, or if disputes arise in respect of our contractual arrangements, our revenues could be materially adversely affected."
+In November 2021, we received notice of partial termination of an exclusive license agreement with Janssen.
+Under this license agreement, we provided Janssen with rights to, and know-how, training and technical assistance in respect of, our small particle pharmaceutical compound technology, known as NanoCrystal technology, which was used to develop INVEGA SUSTENNA/XEPLION, INVEGA TRINZA/TREVICTA, and INVEGA HAFYERA/BYANNLI.
+When the partial termination became effective in February 2022, Janssen ceased paying royalties related to sales of INVEGA SUSTENNA, INVEGA TRINZA and INVEGA HAFYERA in the U.S. In April 2022, we commenced binding arbitration proceedings related to, among other things, Janssen's partial termination of this license agreement and Janssen's royalty and other obligations under the agreement.
+On December 21, 2022, we received an interim award (the "Interim Award") in these proceedings from the arbitral tribunal (the "Tribunal"), in which the Tribunal agreed with our position that, while Janssen may terminate the agreement, it may not continue to sell Products (as defined in the agreement) developed during the term of the agreement without paying royalties pursuant to the terms of the agreement.
+This award is not yet final.
+We will engage with Janssen and the Tribunal in additional proceedings prior to the Tribunal's issuance of a final award.
+For additional information about these proceedings, see Note 19, Commitments and Contingent Liabilities in the "Notes to Consolidated Financial Statements" in this Directors' Report and for information about risks relating to this notice of partial termination and our collaborative arrangements more broadly, see the section entitled "Principal Risks" in this Directors' Report and specifically that section entitled "We rely heavily on our licensees in the commercialization and continued development of products from which we receive revenue and, if our licensees are not effective, or if disputes arise in respect of our contractual arrangements, our revenues could be materially adversely affected."

 INVEGA SUSTENNA/XEPLION (paliperidone palmitate), INVEGA TRINZA/TREVICTA (paliperidone palmitate) and INVEGA HAFYERA/BYANNLI (paliperidone palmitate) (collectively, the "long-acting INVEGA products") are long-acting atypical antipsychotics owned and commercialized worldwide by Janssen.
-We believe that these products were developed using, and incorporate, our technologies.
+We believe that these products incorporate, our technologies.